umbraco/UmbracoDocs/new-backoffice/tutorials/creating-a-property-editor/adding-configuration-to-a-property-editor.md

 Save the files and rebuild the application.
 To access the configuration options, enable/disable the `disabled` option.
 Additionally, you can set a default value in the `placeholder` field and see the Suggestions Data Type at play.

-Since we are using the `Umbraco.TextBox` property editor schema, we also have a `maxChars` configuration.
+Since we are using the `Umbraco.TextBox` Property Editor Schema, we inherits a `maxChars` configuration field from the Property Editor Schema.
 Let's save it as 20.

 <figure><img src="../../.gitbook/assets/property-editor-config.png" alt=""><figcaption></figcaption></figure>